microsoft/TailwindTraders/Documents/DemoScripts/Integrating Azure DevOps, Microsoft Teams and GitHub/Readme.md

     ![Search Azure Pipelines](Images/azpipelineresult.png)

 1. The Azure Pipelines offers unlimited build minutes with 10 free parallel jobs for public repositories, and 1800 build minutes per month with 1 parallel job if you’re using a private repository.
 Click **Install it for free** under *Pricing and Setup*  towards the bottom of the page.

     ![Install Pipelines](Images/installpipelines.png)

-1. If you have multiple GitHub accounts, select the one you forked the Website to from the **Switch billing account** dropdown.
+1. If you have multiple GitHub accounts, select the one you forked the Website from the **Switch billing account** dropdown.

     ![Switch account](Images/switchaccount.png)